Staff: Megan Barry

 Why do you engage in service and action?

 I come from a family that is highly engaged in the local community.
 In my small hometown, good things come when people join together to celebrate the gifts of our community and when we combine resources to address challenges we face.
 From early on, I saw the impact of this work.
 Combine that with a faith rooted in justice, and I'm compelled to be part of creating the common good in our world.

 What is one of your favorite stories from your experiences with CSA?

 When we were first created as an office, our offices were in Mundelein.
 It's a great building, but students think of it as a classroom space, not a place to connect with service work, necessarily!
 We had a lot of fun creating community and energy in our space, regardless.
 For example, we used to create an annual office Christmas card that highlighted something about Mundelein.
 You know, like dragging a Christmas tree into the elevator!

 What is your favorite thing about the work you do?

 I love the mix of campus and larger community.
 It's wonderful to see the world open up to students when they are willing to engage in it in new ways.
 So much good can come from us working with one another to make the world a better place.

 How are you involved at Loyola outside of CSA?

 I've been a member of the Loyola community for a while now, so I enjoy being connected across our campuses.
-I enjoy sitting on advisory boards (such as the ABI program), supporting projects such as the Excellence Awards, and being a resource to colleagues and students.
+I enjoy sitting on advisory boards, supporting projects such as the Excellence Awards, and being a resource to colleagues and students.